David CanaryAssistant Coach

 Union University '05

 David Canary returned to his alma mater in 2008 to serve as an assistant coach for the JCCC baseball team.
-Canary, who played middle infield for coach Shelley during the 2001 and 2002 seasons, will serve his seventh campaign as the Cavaliers first base coach in 2013.
+Canary, who played middle infield for coach Shelley during the 2001 and 2002 seasons, will serve his eighth campaign as the Cavaliers third base coach in 2015.
 He will also handle the infielders and hitting instruction, and serve as a recruiting coordinator.

-In his six seasons as an assistant coach, Canary has been instrumental to the success of the program that has racked up amazing numbers during his time on board.
-Canary has been a part of four 40-win seasons in five years, two KJCCC Eastern Division Championships, two KJCCC runner-up finishes, a Region VI title and one NJCAA JUCO World Series appearance.
-Also in his six seasons, Canary has coached three All-Americans, one Rawlings Big Stick Award winner, one Rawlings Gold Glove winner, 11 all-region and 43 all-conference performers.
-Also since joining the staff, not only has the program developed into one of the most feared offenses in the country, but he has helped build JCCC into a powerhouse on the diamond and in the classroom.
-The Cavaliers have been ranked in both baseball and academics for six consecutive seasons.
+In his seven seasons as an assistant coach, Canary has been instrumental to the success of the program that has racked up amazing numbers during his time on board.
+Canary has been a part of four 40-win seasons and one 50-win campaign, three KJCCC Eastern Division Championships, two KJCCC runner-up finishes, two Region VI titles and two NJCAA JUCO World Series appearances.
+Also in his seven seasons, Canary has coached four All-Americans, one Rawlings Big Stick Award winner, one Rawlings Gold Glove winner, 13 all-region and 55 all-conference performers.
+Also since joining the staff, not only has the program developed into one of the most feared offenses in the country, but also he has helped build JCCC into a powerhouse on the diamond and in the classroom.
+The Cavaliers have been ranked in both baseball and academics for seven consecutive seasons.

 In his first campaign, Canary helped guide the Cavaliers to its best season in the team’s history.
 The Cavaliers won 41 games, won a Region VI title, and earned a berth to the NJCAA JUCO World Series, the first for the program.
 At the plate, the Cavaliers ranked among the top hitting clubs in the country.
 Canary played a vital role in the turnaround season of Doug Otto, helping him go from a .231 average as a freshman to over .400 and a conference MVP and first-team All-America selection his sophomore campaign.
 Canary also coached all-conference outfielders John Lenherr and Parker Amos.